 - Something to measure your speed and power – your smart trainer or indoor bike will probably do this already.
 Otherwise, you'll nee an ANT+ or Bluetooth power meter.

-- A compatible screen to view Zwift on – a smartphone, tablet, laptop or even a 4K TV
+- A compatible screen to view Zwift on – a smartphone, tablet, laptop or even one of the best best TVs

 - Something to hold the screen in front of you – Wattbike Atom has a built-in holder for smart devices.
 Otherwise, either get your spouse to stand there and hold it for you, or purchase a bike phone mount.